pofl/hop-on-hop-off-git/README.md

-#  Hop-on-hop-off guide to git
+# The hop-on-hop-off guide to git

 This guide is intended to be your guiding light in the dark dangerous cave of learning Git.